 When NASA’s Mars rover activates its robotic arm in -120°C temperatures, steel bearings seize from thermal contraction.
-But alumina bearing balls?
+But alumina-bearing balls?
 They rotate without hesitation.
 In a precision CNC machine operating 24/7, steel bearings require replacement every three months.
 Switching to alumina extended the maintenance cycle to five years—without a single failure.

 So what gives this tiny ceramic sphere, barely a few millimeters wide, the edge over hardened steel?